TJ-zhanglab/SpatialE/User's guidance/README.md

 <img src="https://github.com/TJ-zhanglab/SpatialE/blob/master/Web%20Image/SpatialDimPlot.png" width="600"/>

 Different colors represent different clusters (idents) and correspond to different histological regions.
-We recommed to adjust the parameters of data preprocessing (especially the spatial dimension reduction parameters) appropriately according to the known anatomical positions (**Fig. 2C** of SpatialE paper).
+We recommed to adjust the parameters of data preprocessing (especially the spatial dimension reduction parameters) appropriately according to the known anatomical positions (**Supplementary Fig. 5C** of SpatialE paper).
 This process is to ensure that the spatial clusters (idents) can distinguish the histological positions properly.

 ## Step3: Running SpatialE
 SpatialE is a tool to analyze the enrichment of a target/predefined gene set (can be a set of cell type marker genes, representing specific cell type) to spatial regions of a tissue.
 It uses the **Entropy Weight Method** to assign different **weights** to different marker genes, which could be used to generate a specific spatial enrichment of specific cell types.